Why study Communication Arts: Concentration Broadcast Media - Sports Broadcasting at APSU?

 The general education core is designed to develop critical competencies in written communication, oral communication, mathematical analysis, and critical thinking skills.
 Students at APSU select coursework in the general education core in the areas of Communication, Humanities and Fine Arts, Social and Behavioral Sciences, History, Natural Sciences, and Mathematics.
 While the general education core requirements for graduation can be met by choosing courses from each of these areas, some programs of study require lower division courses that serve as prerequisites for upper division courses.
 Students should consult the sample 4-year plans and confer with their academic advisors as they choose their general education core courses.

 What engagement opportunities are available to APSU students?

 APSU fosters a positive campus environment that encourages active participation in university life.

 APSU students engage in HIP curricular and co-curricular experiences that advance their learning and knowledge.
 Opportunities include first-year seminar, first-year learning communities, common reading experience 'The Peay Read', undergraduate research, study abroad, service and community-based learning, internships, e-portfolio development, and capstone courses & projects.

-What Do Communication Arts: Broadcast Media - Sports Broadcasting Majors Do After Graduation?
+What Do Communication Arts: Concentration Broadcast Media - Sports Broadcasting Majors Do After Graduation?

 APSU Communication B.S. and B.A. degrees offer eight specializations and four minors.
 Communication is applicable in every life situation, and our students can use their degrees to excel in any career path.
-Though specific concentrations lead many students to careers in radio and television stations, web design businesses, and traveling with production companies, many others take their degrees in different directions.
-Communication can be used in marketing, sales, public relations, event planning, management, advertising, journalism, and in almost any other professional career.
 Communication is also a fantastic starting degree before pursuing graduate studies in Communication, Law, and a wide variety of programs.